br0ast/ACDH-2020/doc/report/bruno.md

 **17/03/2020**

 Added a [**datesofarticles.csv** file](https://github.com/br0ast/ACDH-2020/tree/master/src/data/crossref/datesofarticles.csv).
-It contains the number of articles per journal divided by publication (pre and post 2010) to have an idea on how much "up-to-date" are the publications in these kind of journals
+It contains the number of articles per journal divided by publication (pre and post 2010) to have an idea on how much "up-to-date" are the publications in these kind of journals (Gianmarco's List)

 I have downloaded the paper dataset from [arxiv_archive](https://github.com/staeiou/arxiv_archive/tree/master/processed_data/20200101/per_year), then I have tried to match every technique in the tadirah techniques